 When You're in the Hospital

-In the hospital, the providers helped your child breathe better.
+In the hospital, your providers helped your child breathe better.
 They also gave your child medicine to help get rid of the germs that cause pneumonia.
 They also made sure your child got enough liquids.

 What to Expect at Home